 Civil marriage ceremonies may only be performed in the courtroom.

 The following forms must be submitted by the applicant:

 - Notice of Intent to Marry.
-(Two copies for normal marriages and one copy for Expeditious Marriages.)
+(Two copies for normal marriages, or one copy for expeditious marriages.)
 Blank copies of the Notice may be obtained directly from the court and most legal offices in Khartoum.